Ryan Giggs faces retrial after previous jury discharged

 Jurors had failed to reach verdicts following more than 20 hours of deliberations in his four-week trial.

-Mr Giggs, 48, had denied controlling or coercive behaviour towards his ex-girlfriend Kate Greville, 38.
+Mr Giggs, 48, also denied controlling or coercive behaviour towards his ex-girlfriend Kate Greville, 38.

-He also denied "losing control" and headbutting her and assaulting Ms Greville's sister, Emma, by elbowing her in the jaw, during a row at his home in Worsley, Greater Manchester on November 1, 2020.
+He also denied "losing control" and headbutting her and assaulting Ms Greville's sister, Emma, by elbowing her in the jaw during a row at his home in Worsley, Greater Manchester on 1 November 2020.

+In a statement issued following the decision, Mr Giggs said he was "obviously disappointed that a retrial has been ordered" after the jury was discharged last month.

+"My not guilty plea remains in relation to all charges.
+I am confident that justice will eventually be done and my name will be cleared of all the allegations," said Mr Giggs, who was not required to attend the hearing.